niccokunzmann/somarosa.co.uk/content/_index.md

 ## Sensuality

 Embodied enquiry of how YOUR sacred flow of life, your Eros, flows through you...
 We journey within to discover what this looks and feels like for you.
-Discover your authentic sensual self in group circle, the list of upcoming workshops[here](https://dandelion.events/o/somarosa "")
+Discover your authentic sensual self in group circle, the list of upcoming workshops [here](https://dandelion.events/o/somarosa "")

 {{< /image-section >}}